 4 EASY STEPS TO BECOME A FOSTER PARENT!

 1- CONTACT US

 Call one of our Foster Home Licensors to get started.

 They will be able to answer all of your questions and provide guidance along your journey to becoming a foster parent.

 2- ATTEND AN ORIENTATION

 We will help you schedule PRIDE training which offers valuable information to make sure you are ready to become a foster parent.
-Every licensed foster parent needs to complete 12 hours of PRIDE training.
-Once you are licensed, you have 18 months to complete an additional 12 hours of PRIDE training.
+Every licensed foster parent is required to complete 12 hours of PRIDE training prior to licensure.
+At least one foster parent in each home must complete basic first aid training.